Dhimant-1001/C-Shell/README.md

 # C Shell

-A small custom Unix-like shell written in C, featuring:
+A small custom LINUX-like shell written in C, featuring:

 - A **dynamic prompt** showing `username@hostname:cwd$`, with your launch directory as `~` and relative paths inside it.
 - A built‑in `hop` command for changing directories.